 History is not just a subject for classroom study at William Jewell.
 The entire college is steeped in rich tradition from the foundations of Jewell Hall to the Civil War graves on campus.
 Here history majors and minors are challenged to consider past events as they relate to the present.
 They are encouraged to explore ethical and religious concerns as well as social issues.
 Through their investigation of topics in American history and world history, including the continuing Middle East crisis, students gain insight into a variety of disciplines, cultures, and current trends.

 Degree program offered

-The history faculty members at WJC do more than prepare majors and minors for a single career; they give them a solid foundation in research, critical thinking, and analytical learning that students can use in a variety of jobs or in graduate study.
+The history faculty members at Jewell do more than prepare majors and minors for a single career; they give them a solid foundation in research, critical thinking, and analytical learning that students can use in a variety of jobs or in graduate study.
 Class sizes are kept small to encourage individual attention and the free exchange of ideas.
 At Jewell many other outstanding opportunities are open to those who enter the field of history:

 - Internships that provide practical job experiences at any one of several venues including local museums, genealogical libraries, and law offices